gdscwm/gemini-ai-study-planner/README.md

 ## Acknowledgments

-Thanks to Tarun Singh FreeCodeCamp for providing the template to this workshop [here](https://www.freecodecamp.org/news/how-to-build-an-ai-study-planner-agent-using-gemini-in-python/)!
+Thanks to Tarun Singh and FreeCodeCamp for providing the template to this workshop [here](https://www.freecodecamp.org/news/how-to-build-an-ai-study-planner-agent-using-gemini-in-python/)!

 You can visit the original project repo here.